usgs/wdfn-blog/content/api_catalog.md

 already use (and to perhaps consider some new ones).

 For purposes of this article we define the following conventions:[^semantics]
-- _API._  A collection of web services whose input arguments and output formats are a well-documented, allowing for automated systems interoperability.
-In the case of new flagship APIs, input arguments and output formats ''both'' are defined by open standards.
-For older web APIs, only the output formats were defined as open standards; input arguments were USGS-specific.
+- *API.*  A collection of web services whose input parameters and output formats are well-documented, allowing systems to integrate USGS water data.
+In the case of new flagship APIs, input parameters and output formats are *both* defined by open standards.
+For older web APIs, only output formats were defined as open standards; input parameters were USGS-specific.
-- _Endpoint._  A Web URL that accepts input arguments and returns data in some machine-friendly format (_i.e.,_ not HTML).
+- *Endpoint.*  A Web URL that accepts input parameters and outputs data in some machine-friendly format (_i.e.,_ not HTML).
-Input arguments and output formats are not necessarily well-documented.
+Input parameters and output formats are not necessarily well-documented.
 The most basic way to provide water data on the Web, it was not designed to be an automated API.